booch/presentations/No_Estimates/slides.md

 ???

-* I'd like to start by asking the audience some questions
-    * Yell out your answers

-* Play "5 whys" with the answers
+* Why are we asked for estimates?
+* Answer:
+    * To know how much something will cost

-* Answers:
+* Other potential answers:
     * To know when we'll be done
-    * To know how much it will cost
-        * To know if it will be worth the cost
+    * To know if we're on schedule

 ---

-* Why do we want to know how much it will cost?
+* Why do we want to know how much things will cost?

 ???

-* Play "5 whys" with the answers
+* Why do we want to know how much things will cost?

-* Answers:
+* Answer:
     * To know if it will be worth the cost

 ---